 Under the law, your job is protected during your leave.
 When you return to work, your employer must give you either the same job you had before your leave, or a position with equivalent benefits, pay, working conditions, and seniority.
 Your employer must continue to pay for your health insurance coverage during your leave, unless the employer would have discontinued the insurance even if you hadn't taken leave.

-Neither the ADA nor the FMLA require an employer to offer paid leave.
+No, employers are not required to offer paid leave under the ADA or the FMLA.
 If you take pregnancy leave, however, depending on your company's policies and accumulated leave time, you may be eligible to use sick leave, vacation leave, short- or long-term disability leave, or other leave time to maintain your salary.
 The fact that the FMLA does not require paid leave prevents many employees from taking FMLA leave, as they may be financially unable to take unpaid leave.
 Nonetheless, federal law has not been changed to provide for paid leave.
-California is the first state to offer paid family leave, starting in July 2004; efforts to pass similar laws in other states are likely to continue.
+California was the first state to offer paid family leave, in 2004, and New Jersey and Rhode Island followed; efforts to pass similar laws in other states are likely to continue.
+See workplacefairness.org's state FMLA leave laws page for more information.

 What happens with your benefits while you are on leave depends on whether you are eligible for FMLA leave or not.
 If you are not eligible for FMLA leave, your leave is subject to whatever conditions the employer imposes, unless an employment contract, collective bargaining agreement, or other legally binding agreement applies.